Sign In

 • Unlike existing assessments for ASD, the PDDBI was developed to assess both problem behaviors as well as appropriate social, language, and learning/memory skills.

-• A Spanish translation of the parent form is now available!
+• A Spanish translation of the parent form is available.

 PDDBI Professional Manual Supplement: Autism Spectrum Disorder Decision Tree (ASD-DT)